 Another anatomy question a plastic surgeon will look at is how far apart are the nipples from one another.
 If your nipples are naturally far apart your implants have to be placed further apart for balance and symmetry.
 Otherwise, placing the implants close together to achieve cleavage would result in the nipples pointing toward the armpits.
 Not a great look when your clothes are off.

 The issues we have discussed so far have to do with a woman’s natural anatomy and the spacing of the breasts when undressed.

 That being said, any implant will give you larger breasts.
 Larger implants have larger diameters, and larger diameters will result in more cleavage and more side cleavage (aka side boob).
 With the right bra, larger breasts can always produce more cleavage.

 As always, size and shape and type of implants need to be discussed with your plastic surgeon.
 It’s always a great idea to bring in pictures of breasts and cleavage you like to discuss with your board certified plastic surgeon.
 You want to be on the same page with your desired outcomes.
 “Tasteful cleavage” can mean different things to different people.
 Often people will bring in picture of their favorite celebrity for inspiration.
 You can also see actual photos of Dr. Hubbard’s breast augmentation patients in our photo gallery.

-If you believe that larger, fuller, or perkier breasts would improve your quality of life, call Dr. Hubbard’s office for a free consultation.
+If you believe that larger, fuller, or perkier breasts would improve your quality of life, call Dr. Hubbard’s office for a consultation.
 He and all the staff at the Dallas Plastic Surgery Institute are friendly and professional, and will walk you through the process every step of the way.